 Living in a homestay will allow you to practise your English in a real-life setting.
 It is important to remember that you are both part of a family and a guest at the same time.
 You may have to help with household chores, keep your bedroom tidy and make your bed each morning.
-Make sure that you always ask permission to bring friends round and remember to ask before you change channels on the television!
+Make sure that you always ask permission to bring friends round.